Knowledge Hub

 for Growth

-A pre-packaged administration sale (‘pre-pack’) involves the immediate sale of an insolvent company’s business or assets upon the appointment of the administrator.
-Here, we explain the procedure, its advantages and disadvantages and how those involved with the company may be affected.
-Contact one of our experienced insolvency solicitors today.
+A pre-packaged administration sale (‘pre-pack’) involves the immediate sale of an insolvent company’s business or assets.
+In this article, our insolvency solicitors explain the procedure, its advantages and disadvantages and how those involved with the company may be affected.

 What is a pre-pack administration?

-The steps to a pre-pack are essentially as follows:
+The steps to a pre-pack are as follows:

-1. Insolvent company is at risk of liquidation
+• An insolvent company is at risk of liquidation or administration.

-2. Directors discuss potential options with an insolvency practitioner
+• Directors discuss potential options with an insolvency practitioner.

-3. The insolvency practitioner (administrator) obtains a valuation of the insolvent company’s assets, and considers its liabilities, and prepares a Statement of Affairs
+• The insolvency practitioner (administrator) obtains a valuation of the insolvent company’s assets, considers its liabilities, and prepares a Statement of Affairs.

-4. If the business and/or assets are to be sold by way of a pre pack, then the terms of the sale are negotiated in advance with the purchaser.
-The proposed administrator will usually recommend an independent valuation of the business is undertaken to ensure a fair price is reached, and will often allow a short period of discreet marketing to take place to ensure the best price is obtained for the benefit of the company and its creditors
+• If the business and/or assets are to be sold by way of a pre-pack, then the terms of the sale are negotiated in advance with the purchaser.
+The proposed administrator will usually recommend an independent valuation of the business is undertaken to ensure a fair price is reached and will often allow a short period of discreet marketing to take place to ensure the best price is obtained for the benefit of the company and its creditors.

-5. Once the sale terms are agreed and the finances are in place to effect the sale, the insolvent company will be placed into administration and the sale will be completed, usually on the same day.
-Creditors must be notified within seven days of the sale
+• Once the sale terms are agreed and the finances are in place to effect the sale, the insolvent company will be placed into administration and the sale will be completed, usually on the same day.
+Creditors must be notified within seven days of the sale.

-6. A meeting of creditors will be held at which the insolvency practitioner will explain the reasons for the pre-pack, the purpose of the administration, and what are the next steps for the insolvent company
+• A meeting of creditors will be held at which the insolvency practitioner will explain the reasons for the pre-pack, the purpose of the administration, and what are the next steps for the insolvent company.

 There are several advantages to a pre-pack: